ManimCommunity/manim/docs/source/installation/uv.md

 The name for the Python project is *manimations*, which you can change to anything you like.

-Manim does not yet support python 3.14 and the python version is therefore set to 3.13.
+Manim does not yet support Python 3.14 and the Python version is therefore set to 3.13.

 ```bash
 uv init --python 3.13 manimations